Michae1CC/HONOURS_SLIDES/README.md

 - The aim of GPs is to find a suitable mean function, $m$, for which we can then predict inputs from outside the observed values, $\bm{X_{\star}}$.
 This requires an understanding of the function $f$.

 - Okay, so what exactly are Gaussian Process?
 Well, just very briefly, Gaussian Process it's a collection of random variables, with some sort of index that when you take any finite subset of these random variables it forms a joint gaussian distribution.
 They can be completely characterized by a mean function $m : X \to \mathbb{R}$ and a kernel $k : X \times X \to \mathbb{R}$.
 The mean function is what we're going to be using to make predictions, and is what is going to be used to model the function underpinning our phenomina and this covariance or kernel function you can really think about as just providing some notion of similarity between points.

+- Just to make this idea a little more concrete, with is the kernel we used was the Radial Basis Function or Gaussian kernel, graphed here with two inputs
+- If there's no difference in elements between the two inputs the output peaks at 1 and exponentially decays as the inputs drift further apart.

 ### Predictions